jerrymontes/License_Plate_Counter/README.md

-# License_Plate_Counter
-The Car that Keeps Driving by my House: License Plate Counter
+# The Car that Keeps Driving by my House: License Plate Counter

 # Problem Statement